gvwilson/thirdbit/src/fiction/iffy/index.md

 Up and down the ship went,
 waves booming beneath them.
-As the *Guinevere* rose again she threw herself face-forward onto the deck and slid toward the bomb hole, looking for all the world like one of the long-ago penguins in her bird book, except they had been black and white instead of dirty orange and hadn't screamed in terror as they slid.
+As the *Guinevere* rose again she threw herself face-forward onto the deck and slid toward the hole the bomb had made, looking for all the world like one of the long-ago penguins in her bird book, except they had been black and white instead of dirty orange and probably hadn't screamed in terror.

 Her hand caught the railing post.
 She turned sideways as the ship began to drop into the trough of the next wave